A Resource for Caregivers of Children with Type 1 Diabetes and their Sitters

 Two Ways to Monitor Glucose Levels

-Today, because of advances in technology, there are two ways parents and children may check and track their glucose levels.
+Today, because of advances in technology, there are two ways caregivers and children may check and track their glucose levels.
 One is called blood glucose monitoring and the other is called continuous glucose monitoring.
 They may use both types.

 What is blood glucose monitoring (BGM)?